biostat0903/DBSLMM/README.md

 * fits the external validation all by R code.

 ## Tutorial for DBSLMM (v0.3)
-In this version, we use `DBSLMM_script.sh` to make the usage of DBSLMM more easier.
-Different to past version, v0.21 needs `valg` to be the whole genome plink file.
+In this version, we use `DBSLMM_script.sh` to make the usage of DBSLMM more easier. v0.3 needs `valg` to be the whole genome plink file.
+By parameter `-m`, we give two different model assumptions, including DBSLMM and LMM.
+Specially, LMM model assumption only have the default version, because it do not need to tune `-h2f`.
 ````bash
 PACK_DIR=/your/path/
 SPLITCHR=${PACK_DIR}DBSLMM/software/SPLITCHR.R